babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

   - BigInt (parseble): `2n`
   - Split export extensions into `export-default-from` and `export-ns-form`
 - `.babelrc.js` support (a config using JavaScript instead of JSON)
-- A new Typescript Preset + separated the React/Flow presets
+- Added a new Typescript Preset + separated the React/Flow presets
 - Removed the internal `babel-runtime` dependency for smaller size

 ### Newly Updated TC39 Proposals